 The formations of Germany and Serbia were especially troublesome for their neighbors.
 Germany’s unification was completed in 1871 as it seized the Alsace and Lorraine regions from France.
 German leaders also had their eyes on lands in Poland and other eastern countries that had high concentrations of German speaking people.
 The last German emperor, Kaiser Wilhelm II, was tempestuous and insecure, and he governed accordingly.
 He had an inferiority complex against his own cousins, the rulers of England and Russia.
 Wilhelm became obsessed with growing a navy that could defeat England’s so that Germany could properly colonize Africa and Asia despite its late start.
 5

 Serbia had been part of the Austro-Hungarian Empire.
-Serbian nationalism was very strong, and Serbia was interested in further claiming the province of Bosnia-Herzegovina from Austro-Hungary.
+Serbian nationalism ran strong, and Serbia was interested in further claiming the province of Bosnia-Herzegovina from Austro-Hungary.
 The Serbs were supported by the Russians, who perceived a racial kinship and would have liked more control in the Balkans as well.

 In a world dominated by aggressive empires with no higher authority, relations between those empires were touchy, and it was imperative that they could reach understandings through treaties.
 By 1914, Europe was diplomatically partitioned into two competing blocs.
 In Central Europe, Germany was unified with Austro-Hungary.
 Wilhelm’s aggression had achieved the impossible, uniting Britain with its greatest imperial rivals France and Russia, the triple entente.